segmentio/segment-docs/src/engage/overview/onboarding.md

 Complete authentication by setting up reverse DNS:

 1. Follow [SendGrid’s reverse DNS (rDNS) documentation](https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-reverse-dns){:target="_blank"}.
-2. SendGrid provides you with five CNAME records and one A record.
-Add them to your DNS host.
+2. SendGrid provides you with one A record.
+Add it to your DNS host, along with the five CNAME records from the previous steps.
 3. Return to SendGrid and [verify your DNS](https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-reverse-dns#verifying){:target="_blank"}.

 ### Enable subscription tracking